Complete Vegan Fitness Diet Guide [For Health & Performance]

 The first thing you’re going to notice is that a vegan diet relies (or should rely) more heavily on healthy produce – less processed foods and more plants!

-As you may have expected from our vegan fitness diet guide, eliminating processed meats are the best part of this change.
+As you may have expected from our vegan fitness diet guide, eliminating processed meats is (alongside increased plant intake) the best part of this change.
 While rumors about meat causing cancer have been popular, the processed meats like hot dogs are the real carcinogenic culprits.

 Processed foods are generally worth avoiding where possible too.
-They tend to provide less nutrients and have more calories.
+They tend to provide less nutrients, but more calories.

 There are obviously some great processed foods and the context of the whole diet comes first.
 However, dietary quality refers to the nutrient-density of foods and less-processed usually means better quality.